Blade: The Series: Production

+In the chronology of the Blade film series, the TV series takes place after the film Blade: Trinity (2004): certain events in the film are mentioned in the pilot episode.
+The series adds several new characters, including Krista Starr (played by Jill Wagner), Marcus van Sciver (Neil Jackson), Chase (Jessica Gower) and Shen (Nelson Lee).
+Goyer later explained: "What the series is, in a weird way, is kind of like Wiseguy with vampires, because Jill's character is kind of a double agent working for Blade, within the vampire community, and [we're] treating the vampires sort of like the ultimate crime family.
+Blade realizes at the beginning of the pilot that he's not making much headway, just sort of hacking and slashing, that he needs to know more about their inner workings".

 Reception

 Ratings

 The series premiere had 2.5 million viewers and was the most-watched original series premiere in Spike TV history.
 It was also the #1 show on evening cable TV for men 18–34 and 18–49.
 This occurred in a year where most cable premieres were outstanding, and the series failed to hold its numbers.

 Critical response

 On Rotten Tomatoes the series had an approval rating of 50% based on reviews from 18 critics.
 The site's consensus was "Blade: The Series emphasizes gore and techno music over dramatic development, making for a bland action series".
 On Metacritic, the series has a score of 49% based on reviews from 15 critics, indicating "mixed or average reviews".

 Gillian Flynn of Entertainment Weekly gave it a positive review and wrote: "When gunplay, kickboxing, and throat slitting actually feel like breaks in the action, you've got a series with brains as well as teeth".
 The Guardian wrote: "Like most genre shows, it fumbles a lot in setting up the world and characters, but stick with it: after a few weeks it hits its stride and is a good antidote to the rather soppy bloodsuckers of True Blood and Twilight".